palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 cd Python-force-field-parameterization-workflow
 ```
-* install the package to your conda environment (Two options)
+* install the package to your conda environment

 ```
 pip install .